 However, you might not want to switch to a traditional bank or a building society – maybe you’re looking for something more from your account.
-If you’re looking for an account to help you out with your budgeting, you might want to consider the thinkmoney Personal Account.
+If you’re looking for an account to help you out with your budgeting, you might want to consider the thinkmoney Managed Current Account.
 We call it ‘a jam jar account’ because we separate your money into two separate ‘jars’.

 When you get paid, or get other incomes such as benefits, the money goes directly into your Salaries account.
 We then automatically hold back enough money to cover the regular bills (standing orders and Direct Debits) that you’ve told us about.
 Money that isn’t needed for bills is moved straight into your Card account.
 This means you can spend it without worrying that you’ll use money that was supposed to be kept for something important.
 What’s more, we’ll make sure that you don’t go overdrawn – so wave goodbye to overdraft charges or penalties for “bounced” payments.

 If you want to switch to thinkmoney, we’ll give you your new account number and sort code.
 You’ll be able to give these to your employer so they’ll know where to pay you.
 One of our Money Managers will then work with you to move all of your bills over to your new account, meaning less stress for you.
-The thinkmoney Personal Account costs £17.50 a month for a single account and £24.50 for a joint account – if you want to find out more about how it works, check out the account page.
+The thinkmoney Managed Current Account costs £17.50 a month for a single account and £24.50 for a joint account – if you want to find out more about how it works, check out the account page.